Myths and Realities of Alcohol, Medications, and Mental Health Conditions in Older Adults

 Feeling sad or depressed is part of growing old.
 There’s nothing you can do to help the older adult.

-Older adults suffering from depression or anxiety disorders lack inner strength to fight
+Older adults suffering from depression or anxiety disorders lack the inner strength to fight the debilitating feelings.

 The key point in determining a problem is how the alcohol affects the person’s health, functioning, and relationships with others.
 For example, in people with medical conditions such as diabetes and high blood pressure, even one drink per day can be a problem.